-The thing about drawing is that it should be enjoyable.
-Sketching in particular should be fast, immediate and about catching a moment that can be developed later or simply for the joy of capturing a movement and attitude.
+The thing about drawing is that it should always be enjoyable.
+Sketching in particular should be fast and immediate.
+Or it is about catching a moment that can be developed later or simply for the joy of drawing a movement and attitude.
 If you love drawing and are hungry for drawing ideas, look no further than exploring these 10 different ways you can draw!

 Most people think of drawing is only one way.
 But isn’t.
 Yes, you can create a linear outline, starting at the top and then continuing through the full silhouette.
-It is entirely possible to draw like this but it is a difficult approach not to mention narrow.
+It is entirely possible to draw like this but it is a difficult approach, not to mention narrow.
 Because the reality is there are many ways to draw.
 In drawing workshops I ask people to work through a series of exercises based on ten approaches to drawing.
-This helps generate drawing ideas for beginners who are hesitant to explore and gives students with more background in drawing more ways to use their skills.
+This helps generate drawing ideas for beginners who are hesitant to explore.
+It also gives advanced students more drawing ideas that they can practice their skills on.

-I have chosen a different subject for each technique, but as you practice them you can try mixing them up, or try picking one thing that you like to draw and working through the all the approaches applying the techniques to a single subject.
+I have chosen a different drawing idea for each technique, but as you practice them you can try mixing them up, or try picking one thing that you like to draw and working through the all the approaches applying the techniques to a single drawing idea.

 TEN — Maquette, or Shape-Based Drawing